Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 3.2.1 Entropy Source (ES)

-The all-digital Entropy Source (ES), also known as a non-deterministic random bit generator (NRBG), provides a serial stream of entropic data in the form of zeros and ones.
+The all-digital Entropy Source (ES), also known as a non-deterministic random bit generator (NRBG), provides a serial stream of entropic data in the form of zeroes and ones.

 The ES runs asynchronously on a self-timed circuit and uses thermal noise within the silicon to output a random stream of bits at the rate of 3 GHz.
 The ES needs no dedicated external power supply to run, instead using the same power supply as other core logic.
 The ES is designed to function properly over a wide range of operating conditions, exceeding the normal operating range of the processor.